 Can I suppress a vulnerability, what does it mean to suppress it?

-Yes, you can suppress all vulnerabilities for package or an individual vulnerability for a package.
+Yes, you can suppress all vulnerabilities for a package or an individual vulnerability for a package.

 If you suppress a vulnerability, then the vulnerability for that package version is no longer assessed during a Vulnerability Assessment scan.
-It will display on suppressed vulnerabilities list, and will not be listed as an active vulnerability.
+It will display on the suppressed vulnerabilities list, and will no longer be listed as an active vulnerability.

 NOTE: Threat Stack finds and logs suppressed vulnerabilities.
 Suppressing a vulnerability hides it and keeps you from viewing it in your report.

 How do I suppress a vulnerability?

-You can suppress a vulnerabilities by package and suppress all associated vulnerabilities.
-To suppress by package, select the checkbox next to the package.
+You can suppress a vulnerability by package and suppress all associated vulnerabilities.
+To suppress by a specific package, select the checkbox next to the package.

 Alternatively, you can suppress a specific vulnerability for a given package.
 To suppress a specific vulnerability, select the checkbox next to the specific vulnerability.